-Nestled near the Musser Gap Recreation Area, and between Route 45 and Whitehall Road, lies Whitehall Road Regional Park.
+Nestled near the Musser Gap Recreation Area, and between Route 45 and Whitehall Road, lies Whitehall Road Regional Park (future address is 1954 Blue Course Drive Extension).
 The first 75 acres of this park were purchased in 2008 with assistance from Ferguson Township and the PA Department of Conservation and Natural Resources as well as municipal funding.
 Again, with financial assistance from the PA Department of Conservation and Natural Resources and Ferguson Township, and with the municipal funding in place, the remaining 25 acres were acquired in 2011.
 The 100-park went through an original master planning process in 2009-2010.
 In 2013, the Master Plan was updated.

 The 2013 updated plan incorporates the following proposed features as previously suggested by the COG Parks Capital Committee and the Centre Region Parks & Recreation Authority:

 - Increase the size of the site provided for the potential “field sports building” to accommodate a larger soccer field, and adjust the adjacent facilities as needed.